lawiet47/P.E-E.L.F/rootkit/README.md

 `make clean && make modules`

 ### Notes
 The module also has stealth ability.
 It can hide itself from `procfs` & `sysfs`.
-But I haven't figured out how to unhide it again therefore the stealth ability is disabled by default but you can easily enable it by calling the `module_hide()` function in the `init` routine.
+But after unhiding it again you cannot remove the module.
+Therefore the stealth ability is disabled by default but you can easily enable it by calling the `module_hide()` function in the `init` routine.

 The module works on 2.6.x 3.x linux kernels.
 Tested on `CentOS -> 3.10.0, Debian -> 3.13.0, 3.19.0` (x86_64)